Till The Clouds Roll By

 Production

-Upon their return from a 10 week honeymoon, Judy announced that she was pregnant.
+Upon their return from a 10 week honeymoon, the couple announced that Judy was pregnant.
 The studio wasted no time in re-scheduling her scenes for Till The Clouds Roll By.
 Although the film was directed by Richard Whorf, Judy's numbers were the creation of her husband.
-When watching the film, Judy's scenes do have a different look to them.
-Especially the musical numbers.
+When watching the film, Judy's scenes do have a different look to them, especially the musical numbers.

 The rest of Judy's sequences are excellent, and she is glowing throughout.
 With good reason.
 While filming "Who?" she was close to losing it, finding it hysterically funny to be running around singing "Who stole my heart away?" to a group of men while in her "condition" as an expecting mother.
 During their honeymoon in New York, Judy and Vincente were walking along the Hudson and Judy took out a bottle of pills and threw them in, vowing to never take them again.
 She would stay off the pills until after her pregnancy.
 The future was bright, and Judy was looking forward to a new baby and domestic bliss.
 Judy completed her work on the film on November 7, 1945.

-In 1937, Walt Disney released a few of the songs from Snow White And The Seven Dwarfs on a limited RCA two record set, but MGM's release of Clouds on record became the first ever "original soundtrack album".
+In 1947, MGM Records created the first "movie soundtrack album" when it released the soundtrack of Till The Clouds Roll By.
+Disney had released a few songs from Snow White And The Seven Dwarfs on a limited RCA two record set, however MGM's release of Clouds on record became the first ever "original soundtrack album".
 Previously, artists would prerecord songs for films at the studio and then turn around and record "singles" versions of some of those songs for play on the nation's ever growing jukeboxes.
-Throughout the 1930's and 40's, Judy recorded many of her film songs under contract to Decca Records, sometimes with arrangements that differed greatly from those heard in the actual films.
+Throughout the 1930's and 40's, Judy recorded many of her film songs under contract to Decca Records.
+The arrangements usually differed greatly from those heard in the actual films as the intent was more in the "pop" arena that faithfully recreating the film experience.
 In 1947, when the Clouds soundtrack came out, it coincided with the completion of Judy's contract with Decca.
-And of course, MGM was only too happy to include Judy's songs as a part of any album as she was the studios top musical star.
+And of course, MGM was only too happy to

 After completing her work in Clouds, Judy take a much needed vacation from the studio and give birth to daughter Liza Minnelli on March 12, 1946.
 Judy would enjoy over a year of relaxation before reporting back to MGM in 1947 with a new contract paying her over $5,000 a week (in 1947 dollars!), and an exciting new project in The Pirate (1948).